William-King977/eng84_final_frontend/README.md

 ```
 python app.py
 ```
 The above command will run a localhost server on `port 8000` on your machine.
 To view the app, open any browser and enter `127.0.0.1:8000` or `localhost:8000` as the URL.

+Alternatively, a docker image can be build based on the Dockerfile.
+The application can then be run with `docker run -d -p 8000:8000 <image>`

 ## Flask